Kingdom of Kush: Assyrian conquest of Egypt

 Wall panel depicting Assyrian soldiers storming a Kushite fortress in Egypt.
 Niniveh, Iraq.

-Taharqa and his Judean allies initially defeated the Assyrians at Ashkelon when war broke out in 674 BC.
-The relatively small Assyrian force had first defeafed Canaanite and Arab tribes in the region and then immediately marched at great speed on Ashkelon, leaving them exhausted.
+Taharqa and his Judean allies initially held the Assyrians at Ashkelon when war broke out in 674 BC.
+The relatively small Assyrian force had first defeafed Canaanite, Aramean and Arab tribes in the region and then immediately marched at great speed on Ashkelon, leaving them exhausted and unable to advance further.
 However, in 671 BC, the Assyrian King Esarhaddon started the Assyrian conquest of Egypt with a larger and better prepared force.
 The Assyrians advanced rapidly and decisively.
-Memphis was taken, and Taharqa fled to Nubia, while his heir and other family members were taken to the Assyrian capital Nineveh as prisoners.
-Esarhaddon boasted how he "deported all Aethiopians from Egypt, leaving not one to pay homage to me" However, the native Egyptian vassal rulers installed by Esarhaddon as puppets were unable to effectively retain full control of the entire country, and Taharqa was able to regain control of Memphis.
-Esarhaddon's 669 BC campaign to once more eject Taharqa was abandoned when Esarhaddon died in Harran on the way to Egypt, leaving Esarhaddon's successor, Ashurbanipal the task.
+Memphis was taken, and Taharqa fled back to Nubia, while his heir and other family members were taken to the Assyrian capital Nineveh as prisoners.
+Esarhaddon boasted how he "deported all Aethiopians from Egypt, leaving not one to pay homage to me".
+However, the native Egyptian vassal rulers installed by Esarhaddon as puppets were unable to effectively retain full control of the entire country, and Taharqa was able to regain control of Memphis.
+Esarhaddon's 669 BC campaign to once more eject Taharqa was abandoned when Esarhaddon died in the northern Assyrian city of Harran on the way to Egypt, leaving Esarhaddon's successor Ashurbanipal the task.
 He defeated Taharqa, driving his forces back into Nubia, and Taharqa died in Napata soon after in 664 BC.